 The Mud, Poo and Porkers Experience is limited to one couple, so you can get the very most out of the day.

 We cannot provide accommodation, but there is are many options nearby.

 The Mud, Poo & Porkers Experience costs £300 for a couple, including both the Course on the Saturday and the Experience on the Sunday

 Both days include hot drinks, a home-made lunch and afternoon tea and cake

-To book, please contact us here
+This course is run on demand, so to book, please contact us here

 Please note, this course will run whatever the weather, other than in the event of a severe weather warning, so dress appropriately (wellies are recommended unless in high summer).
 You might want to bring a change of clothes in case of rain / mud / farm smells.